jentery/mdia200v2/worksheet1.md

 ## Format

-This open-book worksheet contains *five* prompts totaling 100 points.
+This open-book worksheet contains *five* prompts totalling 100 points.
 Each response is worth 20 points.
 You are welcome to attach media (audio, image, or video files) to your response when prompted.

 ## The Five Prompts

 1. The [Instagram Egg](https://www.instagram.com/world_record_egg/) is part of the so-called "content industry," where content circulates to fill people's feeds and increase their time on device.
 Let's *trace* that circulation and *test* that assertion.

-Identity three places where the Instagram Egg appeared online and sparked meaningful engagement.
+Identify three places where the Instagram Egg appeared online and sparked meaningful engagement.
 Then use no more than 250 words to tell me what's meaningful about each engagement.
-You're welcome to use point form, and don't forget to cite all three locations, including their URLs.
+You're welcome to use point form and don't forget to cite all three locations, including their URLs.

 2. According to a [2023 report](https://webaim.org/projects/million/#alttext) by WebAIM, "data show that one may expect over one third of the images on popular home pages to have missing, questionable, or repetitive alternative text."
 Take a minute to *write alt text*.